TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SpecialConfiguration/Index.rst

         'defaultExtras' => 'nowrap'
    )

-and the “nowrap” parameter doesn't appear in the “types”-configuration anymore::
+and the "nowrap" parameter doesn't appear in the "types"-configuration anymore::

    '0' => array('showitem' => 'hidden;;;;1-1-1, record_type;;;;2-2-2, title;;;;3-3-3, description, some_date;;1 '),